schmittnieto/schmittnieto.github.io/_posts/2025-08-09-awesome-azure-local.md

 - [thomasmaurer.ch](https://www.thomasmaurer.ch/)
   Blog by former Microsoft employee [Thomas Maurer](https://www.linkedin.com/in/thomasmaurer2/) (Principal Program Manager & Chief Evangelist for Azure Hybrid) covering a wide range of Azure services, including Azure Local.
 - [gettothe.cloud](https://www.gettothe.cloud/)
-  Blog by [Axel ter Neuzet](https://www.linkedin.com/in/aterneuzen) focused mainly on AVD, Azure Local and IaC.
+  Blog by [Alex ter Neuzen](https://www.linkedin.com/in/aterneuzen) focused mainly on AVD, Azure Local and IaC.
 I highly recommend reading it.
 - [azurelocal.cloud](https://azurelocal.cloud/)
   New website by MVP [Kristopher Turner](https://www.linkedin.com/in/kristopherjturner) with scripts, deployments and Azure Local guidance.
 In my view, it is currently one of the best IaC resources in the Azure Local space.